wasikatcern/Delphes_to_RMMs/README.md

 # Convert RMMs into an additional compact format with 20 elements, starting from skimmed root file:
 root -l -b -q 'make_RMMs_compact20.C("skimmed_delphes.root","rmm_events.csv",-1)'

-Specify event number to plot (event# 12 is used below); Inside code, you can specify the number of different objects you want to plot in a matrix

 # Convert RMMs from csv.gz file into compact format with 20 elements